cuixiang1009/GNSS_spoofing_detection/README.md

 ## 2. File Composition

 The `Grayscale_Image` directory contains the data used for training and testing the 2D-CNN model.
-In this dataset, 0 indicates a real signal scenario, and 1 indicates a spoofing signal scenario.
+In this dataset, 0 indicates the genuine signal scenarios, and 1 indicates the spoofing signal scenarios.
 The `One-dimensional_Correlation_Peak` directory contains the data used for training and testing the 1D-CNN and Bi-LSTM models.

 ```
 Dataset/